teojunda/tp/docs/DeveloperGuide.md

  * Using ChatGPT to generate the format and structure in ViewCommandTest, ViewCommandParserTest, AddNoteCommandTest, AddNoteCommandParserTest, NoteTest and NotesTest classes.
  * Using ChatGPT to conform to better structure within Personal Portfolio Page.

+### Gautham Kailash's Acknowledgements
+* Using ChatGPT to generate Javadocs for AddCommand, AddCommandParser, MarkCommand, and MarkCommandParser classes.

 --------------------------------------------------------------------------------------------------------------------

 ## **Setting up, getting started**